eclipse-openj9/openj9-docs/docs/tool_jmap.md

 The tool uses the Attach API, and has the following limitations:

 - Displays information for OpenJ9 Java processes only
-- Does not show information for processes whose Attach API is disabled. :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** The Attach API is disabled by default on z/OS.
+- Does not show information for processes whose Attach API is disabled. :fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** The Attach API is disabled by default on z/OS.

 For more information about the Attach API, including how to enable and secure it, see [Java Attach API](attachapi.md).